[nginx] Explaining how to view, configure, and locate access logs

 • Browser

-Chrome: 120.0.6099.217 (Official Build) (64 bit)
+Chrome: 120.0.6099.217 (Official Build) (64-bit)

 • Domain: example.com

-• HTML: index.html (for top page), FAQ.html (FAQ page)
+• HTML: index.html (for the top page), FAQ.html (FAQ page)

-Nginx access log location and log examples
+Location of nginx access logs and log examples

-The default access log location is "/var/log/nginx/access.log".
+The default location of the access log is "/var/log/nginx/access.log".

 less /var/log/nginx/access.log

-1️⃣ URL:example.com (index.html) Access log
+1️⃣ URL:example.com (index.html) access log

-192.168.33.1 - - [17/Jan/2024:08:47:50 +0000] "GET / HTTP/1.1" 200 37 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML , like Gecko) Chrome/120.0.0.0 Safari/537.36" "-"
+192.168.33.1 - - [17/Jan/2024:08:47:50 +0000] "GET / HTTP/1.1" 200 37 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36" "-"

-2️⃣ index.html (internal link) → FAQ.html Access log
+2️⃣ index.html (link within the page) → FAQ.html Access log

-192.168.33.1 - - [17/Jan/2024:08:50:33 +0000] "GET /FAQ.html HTTP/1.1" 200 34 "http://example.com/" "Mozilla/5.0 (Windows NT 10.0 ; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36" "-"
+192.168.33.1 - - [17/Jan/2024:08:50:33 +0000] "GET /FAQ.html HTTP/1.1" 200 34 "http://example.com/" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/120.0.0.0 Safari/537.36" "-"

-The basic configuration file for nignx is "/etc/nginx/nginx.conf".
+The basic configuration file for nignx is "/etc/nginx/nginx.conf"

-In this, the "log_format" directive (setting) defines the format of the access log.
+Among these, the "log_format" directive (setting) defines the format of the access log.

-less /etc/nginx/nginx.conf ~Excerpt~ http { log_format main '$remote_addr - $remote_user [$time_local] "$request" ' '$status $body_bytes_sent "$http_referer" ' '"$http_user_agent" "$ http_x_forwarded_for"';
+less /etc/nginx/nginx.conf ~Excerpt~ http { log_format main '$remote_addr - $remote_user [$time_local] "$request" ' '$status $body_bytes_sent "$http_referer" ' '"$http_user_agent" "$http_x_forwarded_for"';

-Log format explanation / Comparison table with access log 2️⃣
+Log format explanation / Comparison table with Access Log 2️⃣

-$remote_addr Connected IP address 192.168.33.1 Since the IP was directly requested,
+$remote_addr Connected IP address 192.168.33.1 Since this is the IP address that was directly requested,

-- Separator hyphen -
+- Separating hyphen -

 during development and maintenance, so

-it is basically empty.
+it is generally empty.

-[$time_local] [Local time at the time of processing completion + Timezone] [17/Jan/2024:08:27:22
+[$time_local] [ Local time when processing is completed + Timezone] [17/Jan/2024:08:27:22

 +0000]

-The "+0000" part is the time difference.
+The "+0000" part indicates the time difference.

 "+0000" is UTC (Standard Time)